Skip to main content

 Thank you for being a part of the Shelbyville-Bedford County Public Library's Summer Reading Program!

 Below we have answered several frequently asked questions.
-If you have any questions that are not answered in this FAQ, please feel free to contact our Youth Services Librarian, Dr. Emilee' Le Clear (contact information is below).
+If you have any questions that are not answered in this FAQ, please feel free to contact our Youth Services Librarian, Savannah Bobo (contact information is below).

 Can I read books that are not from the library?